Cosmological implications of a viable non-analytical f(R) model: Propagation of gravitational waves

-The design and the construction of a number of sensitive detectors for GWs is underway today.
-There are some laser interferometers like the VIRGO detector, built in Cascina (near Pisa, Italy) by a joint Italian-French collaboration, the GEO 600 detector built in Hanover (Germany), by a joint Anglo-German collaboration, the two LIGO detectors built in the United States one in Hanford (Washington) and the other in Livingston (Louisiana) by a joint Caltech-MIT collaboration, and the TAMA 300 detector, in Tokyo (Japan).
-Many bar detectors are currently in operation too, and several interferometers and bars are in a phase of planning and proposal stages (for the current status of GW experiments see \cite{interferometri}).
-The results of these detectors will have a fundamental impact on astrophysics and gravitation physics.
-There will be a huge amount of experimental data to be analyzed, and theorists would face new aspects of physics from such a data stream.
-Furthermore, GW detectors will be of fundamental importance to probe the GR or every alternative theory of gravitation \cite{felix}.
+GW detectors will be of fundamental importance to probe the GR or every alternative theory of gravitation \cite{felix,felix1,felix2,felix3}.
 A possible target of these experiments is the so-called stochastic background of GWs.
-The production of the primordial part of this stochastic background (relic GWs) is well known in literature starting from \cite{allen}, in which, using the so-called adiabatically-amplified zero-point fluctuations process, it has been shown in two different ways how the inflationary scenario for the early universe can, in principle, provide the signature for the spectrum of relic GWs.
+The production of the primordial part of this stochastic background (relic GWs) is well known in literature starting from \cite{allen}, in which, using the so-called adiabatically-amplified zero-point fluctuation process, it has been shown in two different ways how the inflationary scenario for the early Universe can provide the signature for the spectrum of relic GWs.
+For the present model, such a signature is the strong suppression of $\rts$.
+However, other mechanisms for the generation of GWs, like cosmic strings \cite{Vi81,Vi811,Vi812,Vi813,Vi814} and string cosmology \cite{Ga93,Ga931,Ga932,Ga933,Ga934}, are possible and it becomes interest to analyze their propagation in the expanding Universe.
+In fact, the absence of the inflationary GW background favors the analyses of specific template tracking other generation mechanisms.

-The GW equations in the transverse-traceless gauge write $\squareB h_{i}^{j}=0$ and they are derived from the Einstein field equations deduced from the EH Lagrangian $\mathcal{L}=R$.
-Clearly, matter perturbations do not appear in the GW equations since scalar and vector perturbations do not couple with tensor perturbations in the Einstein equations \cite{weinberg}.
-For a general derivation of the propagation equation of GWs in the extended framework, we start considering \refeq{nonan} without specifying, in the first instance, the form of $f(R)$.
-For the sake of simplicity, we discard matter contributions and a conformal analysis will help to this goal.
-In fact, assuming the conformal transformation